Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-Signs and symptoms may start to get better about 4 weeks after they start.
+Signs and symptoms may start to get better in about 4 weeks.
 You may still be infected even after treatment.
 This means you can pass the infection to others.
 Ask your healthcare provider about these and other ways to prevent spreading the bacteria until the infection is gone:

 - Do not cook or serve food to anyone.
 Your risk for spreading the bacteria will increase if someone eats food you handled.

 - Clean surfaces often.
 Use a disinfecting wipe, a single-use sponge, or a cloth you can wash and reuse.
 Use disinfecting cleaners if you do not have wipes.
 You can create a disinfecting cleaner by mixing 1 part bleach with 10 parts water.
 In the kitchen, clean countertops, cooking surfaces, and the fronts and insides of the microwave and refrigerator.
 In the bathroom, clean the toilet, the area around the toilet, the sink, the area around the sink, and faucets.
 Clean surfaces in the person's room, such as a desk or dresser.

 - Do not share towels or similar items.
 Use specific towels, sheets, and eating utensils or cups.
 Do not let anyone else use these items.
 Wash the items often.
 Use soap and hot water.
 If any item is soiled, soak it in disinfectant solution before you wash it.